jetpackpilots/IBView/README.md

 Class            | Notes
 -----            | -----
-NSViewController | It's view can actaully be an IBView subclass, but unfortunately live-previews are **NOT** working.
+NSViewController | It's view can actaully be an IBView subclass, but unfortunately live-previews do **NOT** work.
 So instead, add an IBView subclass as a subview of the NSViewController's view.

 ## Troubleshooting